grafana/loki/docs/promtail-examples.md

 Just like the Docker example, the `scrape_configs` sections holds various jobs for parsing logs.
 A job with a `journal` key configures it for systemd journal reading.

-`since` is an optional unsigned integer value determining the earliest log that should be read.
-If nonzero, the integer is read as a nanosecond offset from the current system time when the reader is initialized.
-Zero is the default value, indicating that all journal entries should be read.

 `path` is an optional string specifying the path to read journal entries from.
 If unspecified, defaults to the system default (`/var/log/journal`).